SNFU: Later Chinn-led lineups (2014–2018)

-Hiatus, Chinn's death, and aftermath
+Hiatus, Chinn's death, and aftermath (2018–present)

 The band planned further 2018 dates, but canceled these and announced a hiatus.
 Steffes and later Bacon joined the Real McKenzies.
 In June 2019, Artoffact Records released ...And Yet, Another Pair of Lost Suspenders, a live album recorded during the 1992 reunion tour at Les Foufounes Électriques in Montreal.

 In November, Chinn revealed that he had a serious medical condition projected soon to become fatal.
-While ill, he recorded a solo 7-inch single with orchestral versions of "Hurt" (written by Nine Inch Nails and later covered by Johnny Cash) and SNFU's "Painful Reminder."
+While ill, he recorded a solo 7-inch single with orchestral versions of "Hurt" (written by Nine Inch Nails and covered by Johnny Cash) and SNFU's "Painful Reminder."
 Chinn died on July 16, 2020, at age 57.
 SNFU released the acoustic track "Cement Mixer," Chinn's final recording, via YouTube shortly after his death.

 Marc Belke and Rake Records released the EP A Blessing but with It a Curse in March 2021.
 The EP included outtakes from the In The Meantime and In Between Time sessions and guest appearances from members of Propagandhi. ...And No One Else Wanted to Play was named the winner of the public vote for the 2022 Polaris Music Prize's Slaight Family Heritage Prize.
 Original drummer Jones died on April 17, 2021, and Card died on April 8, 2024.

+In December 2025, the Belke brothers oversaw a boxed set reissue of ...And No One Else Wanted to Play on Trust Records and curated an event at the Punk Rock Museum.
+The Belkes played four songs from ...And No One Else Wanted to Play with guests Chuck Platt (bass, of Good Riddance), Stephen Elliott (drums, of Dad Religion), and Kristian Basaraba (vocals, also of Dad Religion) in the museum's Pennywise Garage.